Richmond's Smart Cities Challenge

 How does this program relate to seniors, who are not adept at or interested in using technology?

-LJ asked over 5 years ago
+LJ asked almost 6 years ago

 Thank you for your question.
 Richmond’s Smart Cities Challenge Proposal aims to enhance the daily lives of citizens while at the same time improving individual and community resilience to major events.
 While our proposal will include a significant focus on technology to help achieve these goals, we certainly recognize that there is a portion of the population who may not have the interest, literacy or access to technology.